 - the agreement expressly provides that the employer is bound by the findings of the adjudicator.
 To the extent that it is dissatisfied with the outcome thereof, the employer must follow the relief provided, in the accordance with the terms.

 - The Architect is obliged to administer the terms of the agreement entered into between the parties.
 It may not act on the instruction of one of the parties where such instruction would potentially be in conflict with the express provisions of the agreement and to the prejudice of the other party to the agreement.

-- The contractor is entitled to certain extensions of time including both costs thereon.
-They are also entitled to interest under the agreement, following wrongful rejection of the claims and unlawful deduction of penalties.
+- The contractor has an entitlement to certain extensions of time including both costs thereon.
+They also have entitlement to interest under the agreement, following wrongful rejection of the claims and unlawful deduction of penalties.